Loading...

 How to consume Grilled chicken breast without glucose spikes

-Pair your grilled chicken breast with non-starchy, fiber-rich vegetables like broccoli, spinach, or kale.
-These can help slow the absorption of glucose.
+Include non-starchy vegetables such as broccoli, spinach, or green beans as part of your meal.
+These foods can help slow down the absorption of glucose.

 Add Healthy Fats

-Include sources of healthy fats such as avocado, olive oil, or a small handful of nuts.
-These can help moderate blood sugar levels by slowing the digestion process.
+Include sources of healthy fats, such as avocado, nuts, or olive oil.
+These can help stabilize blood sugar levels by slowing digestion.

 Stay Hydrated